FFmpeg/FFmpeg/SMP/readme.txt

 *** Building with YASM ***

-In order to build gmp using msvc you must first download and install YASM.
+In order to build FFmpeg using msvc you must first download and install YASM.
-YASM is required to compile all gmp assembly files.
+YASM is required to compile all assembly files.

 1) Visual Studio YASM integration can be downloaded from https://github.com/ShiftMediaProject/VSYASM/releases/latest